gornskew/lisply-mcp/README.md

-  --image-branch <branch>              Branch to use for Docker image (default: auto-detected) --docker-image <image>               Full Docker image for backend (overrides base name and branch) --lisp-impl <impl>                   Lisp implementation to use, ccl or sbcl (default: ccl) --no-auto-start                      Do not auto-start backend docker container if not running --docker-socket <path>               Path to docker socket (default: /var/run/docker.sock) --log-file <path>                    Path to log file (default: /tmp/lisply-mcp-wrapper.log) --debug                              Enable debug logging --mount <mounts...>                  Mount volumes in format "src:dst" (can specify multiple times)
+  --image-branch <branch>              Branch to use for Docker image (default: auto-detected) --docker-image <image>               Full Docker image for backend (overrides base name and branch) --lisp-impl <impl>                   Lisp implementation to use, ccl or sbcl (default: ccl) --no-auto-start                      Do not auto-start backend Docker container if not running --docker-socket <path>               Path to Docker socket (default: /var/run/docker.sock) --log-file <path>                    Path to log file (default: /tmp/lisply-mcp-wrapper.log) --debug                              Enable debug logging --mount <mounts...>                  Mount volumes in format "src:dst" (can specify multiple times)